ETCDEVTeam/janus/README.md

 environment.

 ## Install
-Janus is designed for use in the CI environment.

 #### Requirements:
 - [ ] encrypted JSON GCP service account key, with access to GCP _Storage_ feature
 - [ ] CI environment variable `GCP_PASSWD` to be set, either via secure global (as below), or via CI GUI interface
-- [ ] having Janus installed (as below), via `curl -sL https://raw.githubusercontent.com/ethereumproject/janus/master/get.sh | bash`
+- [ ] having Janus installed (as below), via `curl -sL https://raw.githubusercontent.com/ethereumproject/janus/master/get.sh | bash`, and then exporting her to the CI `PATH`
+- [ ] in order to verify the janus archive `gpg` must be available in the system. `gpg` is standard on Travis.

 _eg_
 ```yml